Lush Mothers Day collection

 was then passed around.
 Described as a “solid shower cream”, it has lots of murumuru butter in it.
 It’s quite oily to the touch, but much nicer when wet.

-Then we saw the Yummy Mummy shower gel, which the staff in Chelmsford referred to more correctly as a cream rather than a gel.
+Then we saw the, which the staff in Chelmsford referred to more correctly as a cream rather than a gel.
 It has a citrus smell thanks to orange oil that is used in the product.
 The cream-like appearance can be attributed to the use of cocoa butter, making it very thick and paste-like.
 Purple in colour, the smell gets much stronger once you’ve lathered up!

 Last up for the individual products was the Flowering Tea Reusable bubble bath.
 This was probably my least favourite.
 You either hold this under running water or dip it in bathwater like a teabag.
 It has a very subtle smell with a mixture of exotic blue cornflowers, sunny orange flower absolute and rich rosewood making up the bubble bath.